sumit0166/Python_insta_api/README.md

 The data will be collected in the form of dictionaries with resource parameters like the count of posts, followers and following.
-The data will be split to maintain a record of these parameters extracted from datetime.
+The data will be split to maintain a record of these parameters extracted from datetime, perform calculations and show in Visualize format like Heatmap, Bar grap etc.

 # Libraries Used
 We Used following libraries to fetch and analyze data.To install this libraries commands are given below each of the library name.